-Hon'ble Governor of Tamil Nadu Thiru.
-Banwarilal Purohit addressed in release of book titled "An Unlikely Chemistry" written by Dr. S. Krishnaswamy, it is a autobiography of a couple, namely the author and his wife Dr. Mohana Krishnaswamy.
+I am happy to be here today at the function being organized for the release of this book titled "An Unlikely Chemistry".
+Though the book has been written by Dr. S. Krishnaswamy, it is actually the autobiography of a couple, namely the author and his wife Dr. Mohana Krishnaswamy.